Oyyko/blog/content/posts/use-cpp17-on-vscode-clangd.md

 title: "Using Cpp17 or higher version of Cpp on Vscode extension Clangd"
 date: 2022-08-07T21:49:29+08:00
 tags: [clangd, VSCode, Cpp]
-categories: Coding
 ---
 Recently I've switched my code completion tool in VScode from Microsoft's official plugin to clangd.
-On the one hand, clangd can provide a better user experience, on the other hand, I also use this plugin in my company.
+On the one hand, clangd can provide a better user experience, on the other hand, I also use this plugin in my company (Bytedance).

 I joked to myself: Two of the most interesting things I learned when I interned at the company were that indentation changed from four spaces to two, and braces changed from wrap to no wrap.